How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Setup under incremental learning

-Define $V^{*}(s;p_{0})$ as the minimal expected Bayes regret, given state $s$, i.e.,
+Define $V^{*}(s;p_{0})$ as the minimal expected Bayes regret given state $s$, i.e.,

 where $\mathcal{D}$ is the set of all decision rules that satisfy the measurability conditions set out previously.
-In principle, one could characterize $V^{*}(\cdot;p_{0})$ as a HJB Variational Inequality (HJB-VI; \citealp[Chapter 10]{oksendal2003stochastic}), compute it numerically and characterize the optimal Bayes decision rules.
+The minimal (ex-ante) Bayes regret, following (\ref{eq:Bayes=000020regret}), is then related to $V^{*}(\cdot;p_{0})$ as $\inf_{\bm{d}\in\mathcal{D}}V(\bm{d},p_{0})=V^{*}(s_{0};p_{0})$, where $s_{0}:=(0,0,0,0)$ represents the initial state.
+In principle, one could characterize $V^{*}(\cdot;p_{0})$ as a Hamilton-Jacobi-Bellman Variational Inequality (HJB-VI; \citealp[Chapter 10]{oksendal2003stochastic}), compute it numerically and characterize the optimal Bayes decision rules.
 However, this can be computationally expensive, and moreover, does not provide a closed form characterization of the optimal decisions.
 Analytical expressions can be obtained under two types of priors: